-- □ Be sure appliance is off and all parts are cool before handling or cleaning.
-This is to avoid damage and possible burns. - □ Use care to avoid steam burns if a wet sponge or cloth is used to wipe spills on a hot surface. - \Box Some cleaners can produce noxious fumes if applied to a hot surface. - $\hfill\square$ To prevent staining or discoloration, clean appliance after each use. - \Box If a part is removed, be sure it is correctly replaced. - □ If a spillover occurs while cooking, immediately clean the spill from the cooking area while it is hot to prevent a tough cleaning chore later.
+- Use care to avoid steam burns if a wet sponge or cloth is used to wipe spills on a hot surface. - □ Some cleaners can produce noxious fumes if applied to a hot surface. - ☐ To prevent staining or discoloration, clean appliance after each use. - \Box If a part is removed, be sure it is correctly replaced. - ☐ If a spillover occurs while cooking, immediately clean the spill from the cooking area while it is hot to prevent a tough cleaning chore later.
 Using extreme care, wipe spill with a clean, dry towel.

-Electric drop in cooktops (if so equipped)
+Electric Drop-In Cooktops (if so equipped)